geobourazanas/angularjs-start-smart/README.md

     Performs code analysis using plato on all javascript files.
 Plato generates a report in the reports folder.

 ### Testing

-- `gulp serve-specs`

-    Serves and browses to the spec runner html page and runs the unit tests in it.
-Injects any changes on the fly and re runs the tests.
-Quick and easy view of tests as an alternative to terminal via `gulp test`.

 - `gulp test`